matthewpipie/google-workload-traces-v2-to-champsim/README.md

 The expected output IPC is low: less than 1 on every workload except `arizona`.
 Good luck.

+## Things I am not confident in

+* main.cpp:520-540  Is this the right way to "decode" the instruction?
+* Are the flags extracted from DynamoRIO trustworthy or obfuscated?
+We rely on them being trustworthy, given that we never generate FLAGS dependencies (except for branches) since it's a "magic" register.
+* We also don't generate stack dependencies, since it's a magic register that is obfuscated.
+I should expand the dependency remapping to include the stack pointer, since branches often rely on it, and right now it has no dependencies.

 # Credits

 The original converter was written by Kan Zhu.
 It has been heavily reworked by Matthew Giordano, who now maintains this repo.